hall-lab/svtools/DEVELOPER.md

 1. from a conda thing
 1. using pip package on pypi
 1. downloading a github tarball

+prepare your python environment you might want to use pyenv virtual-env, you can learn about that here https://github.com/yyuu/pyenv-virtualenv we require python 2.7.X this process might look like this
+  <pre><code>pyenv virtualenv 2.7.9 svtools_install_instructions-2.7.9
+  pyenv activate</pre></code>
-check out svtools
+check out svtools from the hall-lab github repository
- <pre><code>git clone https://github.com/hall-lab/svtools.git svtools</code></pre>
+ <pre><code>git clone https://github.com/hall-lab/svtools.git svtools_test</code></pre>
+install dependencies as suggested in the requiremnts files
+  <pre><code>pip install nose
+  pip install coverage
+  pip install statsmodel

-pip install in the repo
+use pip to install svtools from within the repo
- cd svtools
+ <pre><code>cd svtools
- pip install .
+ pip install .</pre></code>
-profit
+test your svtools installation
+<pre><code>svtools --version</pre></code>
+output should look like

 ## Releasing a new version